tuhuynh27/dockerize-mern/README.md

-## Dockerize development environment for MEARN stack
+## Dockerize development environment for MERN stack

 ### How to intall